Key takeaways

 | 9.
 Client | React (web) + native iOS/Android | Researcher console, observer view, panellist app |

-A deeper dive into the SFU choice lives in P2P vs MCU vs SFU for video conferencing and the broader 2026 architecture map in our WebRTC architecture guide for business.
+We unpack the SFU choice in more depth in P2P vs MCU vs SFU for video conferencing and the broader 2026 architecture map in our WebRTC architecture guide for business.
+For production patterns, see our Learn hub on WebRTC architecture for production systems.

 WebRTC SFU choice — MediaSoup, Janus, LiveKit, or Kurento